Clinical Training Program

 11) Medical Endocrine Fellow didactic: weekly conference that allows broadening of foundational knowledge for subjects/conditions less frequently seen in REI

 Human Subject Protection Training and Health Insurance Portability and Accountability Act

-The Center for Reproductive Sciences adheres to the guidelines established by the University of California, San Francisco to comply with federal regulations designed to protect patients and human research subjects.
+The CRH and CRS adhere to the guidelines established by the University of California, San Francisco to comply with federal regulations designed to protect patients and human research subjects.
 On-line training modules to address the protection and rights of clinical patients and research subjects will be completed by fellows upon entry into the program.